pmean/build-website/text/05/ConfusionPvalues.md

 While the p-value is indeed a probability, it represents effectively a probability about the data, given that the null hypothesis is true.
 The statement above is effective a statement about the probability that the null hypothesis is true, given the data.
-It\'s a rather subtle reversal of a conditional probability, but one with important ramifications.
+It's a rather subtle reversal of a conditional probability, but one with important ramifications.

 The only way that you can compute a probability for the null hypothesis